MoralisWeb3/docs/docs/01-web3-data-api/admin-panel/permission-roles.md

 slug: "/admin-panel/permission-roles"
 description: "Guide and overview of Moralis teams feature.
 Including information about what permissions and roles that exist."
 ---

+Guide and overview of Moralis teams feature.
+Including information about what permissions and roles that exist.

 ## Roles and Permissions

 Users can be invited to participate in different organizations in Moralis through the teams feature.
 A user can have different abilities depending on which role they have in a particular team.
 There are four main roles that a user can have.
 The roles are the following: